coopslarhette/gas-check/README.md

 # Gauge
 A fairly simple web app to estimate gas cost when driving from point A to B. Uses Google Maps JavaScript API to find the fastest route using current conditions and calculates the distance of that route.
-It then calculates the cost of trip based on how much gas it thinks it will use.
+It then calculates the cost of trip based on how much gas it thinks the trip will use.

 Implemented in plain JavaScript and HTML with Bootstrap and a little custom CSS for styling.